 Early Life of Jhumpa Lahiri

-Right from a very young age she felt strong ties for her parents` homeland India, as well as the United States and England.
-A sense of homelessness and an inability to feel accepted took place as she grew up with ties to all three countries.
-To her it is an inheritance of her parents` ties to India.
+Right from a very young age Jhumpa Lahiri felt strong ties for her parents' homeland India, as well as the United States and England.
+A sense of homelessness and an inability to feel accepted took hold of her as she grew up with ties to all three countries.
+To her it is an inheritance of her parents' ties to India.

 Jhumpa Lahiri exploded onto the literary sense from 1999.
-In her short career no sign of slowing down appears till date.
-Reader`s curiosity brings her audience together and they seem to be mesmerized by her writings.
-It is difficult to compare Jhumpa Lahiri`s work to many other Indian or Indian-American authors.
+In her short career no sign of slowing down appeared till date.
+Reader's curiosity brings her audience together and they seem to be mesmerized by her writings.
+It is difficult to compare Jhumpa Lahiri's work with other Indian or Indian-American authors.
 Lahiri is also able to draw her readers into the story through her details and by making her readers feel the emotional, physical, and mental needs of the characters.